Investigating the Effects of Fairness Interventions Using Pointwise Representational Similarity: Pointwise Representational Similarity Measure for Assessing Debiasing Approaches

-\subsection{Measuring similarity in the relative position of points}
+\subsection{Measuring Similarity in the Relative Position of Points}

-We can now formally describe our proposed \methodlong~(\method) measure, which calculates representation similarity by comparing the relative similarity of a point with the other points across two different representations.
-Given a set of representations $Y$ (and analogously for $Z$) and a kernel $k$, we can define a pairwise similarity matrix between all $N$ points in $Y$ as $K(Y)$ with $K(Y)_{i, j} = k(Y_i, Y_j)$.
-In our work, we use linear kernels, \ie~$k(Y_i, Y_j) = Y_i^\top \cdot Y_j$, but other kernels, \eg~RBF~\cite{kornblith2019similarity} kernels, could be used as well.
+We can now formally describe our proposed measure, \methodlong~(\method), which calculates representational similarity for individual points by first comparing the relative similarity between a point and other points within the same representation, and then across the two different representations.
+Given a set of (column-centered) representations $Z$ (and analogously for $Z'$) and a kernel $k(. \, , .)$, we can define a pairwise similarity matrix between all $N$ points in $Z$ as $K(Z)$ with $K(Z)_{i, j} = k(Z_i, Z_j)$.
+In our work, we use linear kernels, i.e.,~$k(Z_i, Z_j) = Z_i^\top \cdot Z_j$, but other kernels, e.g.,~RBF~\cite{kornblith2019similarity} kernels, could be used as well~\footnote{Results using the RBF kernel are consistent with those from the linear kernel, leading to similar conclusions.
+Detailed results for all evaluation sections are provided in the corresponding appendices.}.
 We leave the exploration of other types of kernels for future work.

-Given two similarity matrices $K(Y)$ and $K(Z)$, we measure how similarly point $i$ is represented in $Y$ and $Z$ by comparing its position relative to its neighbors.
+Given two similarity matrices $K(Z)$ and $K(Z')$, we measure how similarly point $i$ is represented in $Z$ and $Z'$ by comparing its position relative to all other points.
 To this end, we define

-where $K(Y)_i$ and $K(Z)_i$ denote how similar point $i$ is to all other points in $Y$ and $Z$, respectively.
-We use cosine similarity to compare the neighborhood across representations for two reasons.
+where $K(Z)_i$ and $K(Z')_i$ denote how similar point $i$ is to all other points in $Z$ and $Z'$, respectively.
+We use cosine similarity to compare the within-representation similarity of a point with the other points, across representations, for two reasons.
 First, cosine similarity provides us with normalized similarity scores for each point.
-Second, by normalizing by the length of the similarity vectors $K(Y)_i$ and $K(Z)_j$, we compare the \emph{relative} instead of the absolute similarity of points, \ie~how similar point $i$ is represented relative to points $j$ and $j'$.
-We can further extend our measure into an aggregate version between sets of representations by computing
+Second, by normalizing by the length of the similarity vectors $K(Z)_i$ and $K(Z')_j$, we compare the \emph{relative} instead of the absolute similarity of points, i.e., how similar point $i$ is represented relative to points $j$ and $j'$.
+We can further extend our measure into an aggregate version ($\overline{\metric}$) between sets of representations by computing the average of the similarities across all the $N$ points.